laracasts/blog/build-a-simple-online-store-using-laravel-folio-livewire-v3-and-volt.md

 php artisan make:livewire Item
 ```

-Once the command executes, navigate to _resources/views/livewire/item.blade.php_ and add this code:
+Once the command executes, remove the file created in *app/Livewire/Item.php* and navigate to _resources/views/livewire/item.blade.php_.
+Then, add this code:

 ```blade
 <?php